getbubblenow/bubble/docs/remote-launcher.md

 In the "Bubble Type" drop-down box, ensure "Fork Launcher" is selected.

 In the "Fork Host" field, enter the fully-qualified domain name (FQDN) that the Bubble will be known as.
+This should end with whatever domain you have selected below in the "Domain" field.

 In the "Plan" field, it is recommended to choose the highest-level plan.
 The Remote Launcher requires a decent amount of memory and CPU.